 The DeVlieg Foundation English and Modern Languages Scholarship

-This annual scholarship award is given to a promising first- or second-year student in English and Modern Languages.
+This annual scholarship award is given to a promising first-, second-, or third-year student in English and Modern Languages.

 Sigma Tau Delta

 Alpha Zeta Zeta is Marygrove’s chapter of Sigma Tau Delta‚ the International English Honor Society.
 Its members sponsor poetry readings and book drives, host coffee-houses, and support English and Modern Languages Department activities like the Contemporary American Authors Lecture Series.
 Sigma Tau Delta also offers an annual scholarship to a sophomore, junior, or senior who is majoring or minoring in English or language arts.
 To be eligible for the scholarship, students must be registered for at least 9 credit hours and have a cumulative grade average of 3.5.